Redefining Men’s Ministry

 3.4 Addiction & Confession: Healing Through Being Known

 Addiction does not live only in the brain or in behavior.
 From a redemptive theological perspective, it takes root where the soul becomes disconnected—from God, from others, and from ones own interior life.
-Disordered desire seeks relief, control, or comfort in substitues that cannot ultimately give life.
+Disordered desire seeks relief, control, or comfort in substitutes that cannot ultimately give life.

 Shame and secrecy are the soil where this disconnection grows.
-What hidden becomes distorted.
+What is hidden becomes distorted.
 What is isolated gains power.

 Scripture offers a redemptive counter-practice: